gmenchetti/ML-miniproject/README.md

 ## CS 412 - Miniproject Track 1
-#### Guglielmo Menchetti

 ## Description
-The task of this project is to build a classification model that is able to predict how empathic is a person.
+The task of this project is to build a classification model that is able to predict how empathic a person is.
 More in particular, if a person can be associated to one of the following categories:
 *Very Empathetic*, *Not Very Empathetic*.
 ## Getting started